asger-finding/tanktroubleaddons/README.md

      1. Go to [about:debugging](about:debugging)
      2. Click `This Firefox`
      3. Press the `Load Temporary Add-on...` button.
-     4. Select manifest.json in your folder of need.
+     4. Select the manifest.json file in your folder of need.
    - **Safari**
      1. See [this](https://stackoverflow.com/a/41543650/11452298) or [this](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744467)!